 If you'd like a full tour of the Dream Sleeper Mini, check out this video:

-If you need to hire a larger campervan in NZ, companies like Britz and Maui are popular.
+Check out all the details for renting a Dream Sleeper Mini here.
+Spaceships specializes in compact vans like this.
+If you need to hire a larger campervan/RV in NZ, companies like Britz and Maui are worth looking into.

 Where do you stay on a campervan trip?

 The number one question I got about campervanning around New Zealand is: Where do you shower?
 Well, the great news is that you don't have to turn into an unwashed vagabond just because you're sleeping in a van!

 In New Zealand, many people who hire campervans stay at campsites and holiday parks.
 Holiday parks are essentially fancy campsites with amenities like large kitchens, nice toilet and shower blocks, common rooms, laundry facilities, and sometimes even swimming pools and hot tubs.
 Most holiday parks offer a mix of campsites and motel rooms/cabins.